Chiral kinetic theory of anomalous transport induced by torsion: Kinetic equations for the Hamiltonian .

-{\it Kinetic equations for the Hamiltonian $\sigma\cdot p(k,x,t)+\phi(k,x,t)$.---} In the above analysis, we find that the elastic deformation affects the dreibein, tilt vector and position of Weyl points, but the Hamiltonian always maintains the form $\sigma\cdot p(k,x,t)+\phi(k,x,t)$.
+In the above analysis, we find that the elastic deformation affects the dreibein, tilt vector and position of Weyl points, but the Hamiltonian always maintains the form $\sigma\cdot p(k,x,t)+\phi(k,x,t)$.
 This Hamiltonian can be analyzed by chiral kinetic theory from a path integral perspective \cite{Stephanov:2012ki}, where the action is given by

 $\epsilon = \pm|p|+\phi $ is the eigenvalue of energy.